GoogleCloudPlatform/cloud-hackathons/README.md

 ### Industry Solutions
 - [Gaming on Google Cloud](./hacks/gaming-on-gcp/README.md)
-  > This hack will showcase the power of Google Cloud's gaming services and help you create innovative gaming solutions using technologies like the Agones Game Server, Open Match, Cloud Spanner, and BigQuery.
+  > Learn how to deploy and manage game servers using Agones.
+Experience how Open Match integrates with Agones to assign players to game servers and protects servers with players from premature scale down operations.

 ### Operations
 - Coming soon...